sftp user@remote

 Transcoding a HDR video with tonemapping

-Before HDR came into wider use, working with video was easier.
-You didn't have to care about colorspaces [1], it would display fine everywhere and working with it was painless.
-With HDR it's not so simple anymore: To display it a process called tonemapping needs to be applied and you even need a HDR-capable output device in order to see a meaningful difference compared to SDR (Standard Dynamic Range).
+With HDR it's not so simple anymore: To display it a process called tonemapping needs to be applied and you even need a HDR-capable output device in order for a meaningful difference to be visible (compared to SDR, Standard Dynamic Range).

 Read more…